Justin Greenzweig - Obituary

-Justin P. "Jay" Greenzweig, 72, of Palmerton, passed away Thursday, July 2, in his home.
+Justin P. "Jay" Greenzweig, 72, of Palmerton, passed away on Thursday, July 2, 2020, in his home.
 He was the husband of Barbara L. (Deibert) Greenzweig.
 They were married 36 years last December.

 He worked for the Lehigh County Department of Corrections for 26 years, rising to deputy warden and retiring in 2006.